alohaeditor/Aloha-Editor/dev-workflow.md

 1. Make a feature-or-fix branch off of master.
 2. Develop and test on the branch.
 3. Merge to dev and build on testing.oerpub.org
-4. When testing passes, issue a pull request from the feature-or-fix branch to master.
+4. Issue a pull request from the feature-or-fix branch to master.
+This can be after testing or simultaneous.
+If after testing, be sure to indicate in a comment on the pull request that testing already passed.
-5. Someone not-affiliated with the branch will review the request.
+5. Someone not-affiliated with the branch will review the request and ensure testing passes.
    * 5A.
 Pull request is accepted
      * merge pull-request into master
      * merge master to gh-pages